 As a startup, you want to showcase everything on your homepage to reel your audience.
 Here’s Slack’s homepage with an impactful headline.
 In as little as six words, it tells everything about the benefit of using their product.
-Plus, Slack also displays a snippet of their messaging platform to accompany the copy.
+Plus, Slack also displays a snippet of its messaging platform to accompany the copy.

 Berrydivine seems to have its graphics on point.
-They feature large images of their Acai bowls and an easy-to-digest copy underneath it.
+They feature large images of their Acai bowls and an easy-to-digest copy underneath them.
 Putting your products front and center can make your offer more appealing.

-When you’ve piqued the user’s interest, make sure they have a seamless onboarding process.
+When you’ve piqued the user’s interest, ensure they have a seamless onboarding process.
 Create a quick registration form with only the necessary details.
 Squareup is a company that offers online tools to boost all levels of businesses.
 Creating an account with them is easy as well.
 You only have to enter your email, confirm your email, create a password, and select your country.

 One factor visitors would look for in a startup website is credibility.
 But new businesses might struggle with this.
 If you have company milestones, awards, or customer testimonials, use those to your advantage.
 Show social proof on your homepage, so you’re amping up brand trustworthiness.

 Zooz is an online payment processing platform that is relatively new to the industry.
 The company features a video of a customer who is very happy with their service.
 This strategy will make you stand out in a cut-throat fintech industry.